-- Step 5: Select Regrade (or Grade if the assessment hasn't been graded yet) to the right of the student you'd like to leave the comment for.
+Step 5: Select the student you'd like to leave the comment for.

-- Step 8: Your comment will appear at the bottom of the assessment.
-You can edit your comment as needed, or delete your comment.
+Step 8: Your comment will appear at the bottom of the assessment.
+You can edit your comment or delete your comment as needed.

-The student can view a comment on a Simple Assessment in two ways; in the assessment itself, or from the points gradebook.
+The student can view a comment on a Simple Assessment in the assessment itself or from the assessments gradebook.

 ➡️ In the Assessment

-- "Allow Post Grading Review" must be enabled.
-This will allow the student to access the assessment after it has been graded.
+"Allow Post Grading Review" must be enabled which allows the student to access the assessment after it has been graded.

 ❓Is the student missing the Review button when they click on the assessment?
 That means the "Allow Post Grading Review" setting has not been enabled.
 Click here for more information.

-Once they are in their points gradebook, clicking on a class will expand the assessment details for that class.
-Included in this table are the comments, which can be found in the last column.
-Clicking on a comment will open the full comment for viewing.
+After opening their assessments gradebook, they will click on a class to expand the assessment details for that class.
+The last column in this table shows the comments, Clicking on a comment will open the full comment for viewing.